brianjhuang/CryptoWho/README.md

 ## Installation

-**Create and activate Python >= 3.6 Virtual Environment**
+**Create and activate Python Virtual Environment**

-We are using Python version 3.8.5 (https://www.python.org/downloads/release/python-385/)
+We are using Python version 3.8.5 (https://www.python.org/downloads/release/python-385/).

+Please install this version of Python, as gensim summarization is still supported.

 ```bash
 python3 -m venv .venv